Cimpress-MCP/vagrant-orchestrate/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Development Tips

+You'll want Ruby v2.0.0* and bundler for developing changes.

+You can install bundler by running

+    $ gem install bundler

+Bundler documentation is available here (http://bundler.io/).

+During the course of development you'll want to run the code you're working on, not the version of Vagrant Orchestrate you've installed.
+In order to accomplish this, run your vagrant orchestrate commands in the bundler environment.

+In your shell:

+    $ bundle exec vagrant orchestrate